What Knowledge Gets Distilled in Knowledge Distillation?: Experiments

-\textbf{Discussion:} In sum, color invariance can be transferred during distillation to some extent by \ut{all the methods}.
-This is quite surprising since the teacher is not used in a way which would expose any of its invariance properties to the student, or at least in any straightforward manner.
+\textbf{Discussion:} In sum, color invariance can be transferred during distillation.
+This is quite surprising since the teacher is not used in a way which would expose any of its invariance properties to the student.
 Remember that all the student has to do during distillation is to match the teacher's features for an image $X$; i.e., the student does not get to see its color augmented version, $X'$, during training.
 If so, then why should it get to know how the teacher would have responded to $X'$?
-We try providing an answer in Sec.~\ref{sec:why}.